poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 12/README.md

 ## Task Overview

 The primary objective of this project is to create a real-time monitoring system that detects both data drift and concept drift in a diamond price prediction model.
-The system will automatically retrain the model when drift exceeds predefined thresholds, providing a robust solution for maintaining model accuracy.

 ### Key Features:
 - Monitors model health by detecting data and concept drift.
 - Simulates real data changes to test the model's robustness.
 - Visualizes drift metrics in real-time using Grafana.
-- Automatically retrains the model when necessary.

 ### Data Flow Diagram